mehdimerbah/mehdimerbah.github.io/index.md

 # Mehdi Merbah

-I am a Bioinformatics MSc student at the [University of Tübingen](https://uni-tuebingen.de/) and ML Researcher at [pi_optimal](https://www.pi-optimal.com/), a startup building AI systems for autonomous workflow optimization.
+I am a Bioinformatics MSc student at the [University of Tübingen](https://uni-tuebingen.de/) and ML Researcher at [pi_optimal](https://www.pi-optimal.com/), a startup where we are building AI systems for autonomous workflow optimization.

 My interests lie at the intersection of **computational biology** and **deep learning**.
 I am particularly interested in: